 Ensure your special day goes without a hitch with our foolproof advice.
-From venues to the guest list, we’ve got wedding planning covered.
+From venues to the guest list, we’ve got the wedding planning tips to ensure your big day is glitch free.

-You’ve got May 2018 in your mind as the ideal wedding date, but don’t think that means you have to wait two years before you start planning!
+You might have summer 2020 in your mind as the ideal wedding date, but don’t think that means you have to wait two years before you start planning.
 The earlier you get onto it, the easier, and less stressful it will be as your day approaches.
 Having a clear plan before you start will help you keep on top of everything and be sure that you don’t forget something important.
 Insurance, rough guest list numbers and the budget should always be your first three things.

 2. Nail the budget